Skip to main content

 Why Start Career Planning Now?

-It might seem a bit early to start thinking about what you want to do after College given you haven't even finished your first semester, but it's a good idea to think about where you would like to go after you finish studying and how you might get there.
-This includes thinking about what kind of job you might like to have, and what you can do while in College to increase the chances of you being successful
+It might seem a bit early to start thinking about what you want to do after College given that you haven't even finished your first semester, but it's a good idea to consider where you would like to go after you finish studying and how you might get there.
+This includes thinking about what kind of job you might like to have, and what you can do while in College to increase the chances of you being successful.

-You don't need to lay out a master plan and follow it to the letter, but it's not too early to be thinking about internships and summer work that might benefit you in looking for a job after college; to actively be thinking about what you are enjoying learning or working on; and what you think won't be for you.
+You don't need to lay out a master plan and follow it to the letter, but it's not too early to be looking into internships and summer work that might benefit you in finding a job after college, and to actively be thinking about what you are enjoying learning or working on and what you think won't be for you.

 How To Do It